RxLaboratory/Ramses-Maya/README.md

 ## TODO

+- Importer
     - Fix file selection (open) if there's both an ma and mb file
-- Switches for rdr/vp shaders and geoproxies (in the updater)
+    - autoselect same shot/asset in import dialog
     - Add Auto mode / filters on the import dialog (filter according to the input pipes of the current step)
+- Updater
+    - Switches for rdr  /vp shaders and geoproxies (in the updater)
+    - If there's a sel  ection, update option to filter according to the selection

+- Explications arbo dossier ramses et droits d'accès
+- Lister les trucs à faire en début d'année avant l'arrivée des étudiants

+### Default addon

+- Other
     - Generate preview (playblast or thumbnail and later render)
     - Generate preview option on new status
-- If there's a selection, update option to filter according to the selection
-- update anim and other update options
-- autoselect same shot/asset in import dialog
+- Perf
     - Use threads for copying files

-- Explications arbo dossier ramses et droits d'accès
-- Lister les trucs à faire en début d'année avant l'arrivée des étudiants

-### Default addon

 - The default addon checks the pipes to import/export ma or mb, as ref or standard (use the pipeFile shortname)
 - Implement an update button for the default addon, using a group + attributes